 Paid Search Units

-You will also see native ads on publisher websites, social media, and on search engine results pages in recommendation widgets.
-These ads are typically off to the side on a web page, or at the end of the article under a heading recommending additional content you might like.
+You will also see native ads on publisher websites, social media platforms, and search engine results pages in recommendation widgets.
+These ads are typically off to the side on a web page or at the end of the article under a heading recommending additional content you might like.

-If you like to shop online, you most likely see promoted listings on a regular basis.
+If you like to shop online, you most likely see promoted listings regularly.
 For example, if you search for a book on Amazon, many listings will appear.
-However, most likely, some of the listings will actually be paid media placements that look just like organic results.
+However, some of the listings will likely be paid media placements that look just like organic results.

 Display Ad with Native Elements

 This kind of native advertising looks much like any other ads you see while browsing the web.
 It might even appear in an ad container or banner.
 Then, you might ask, what makes it native?
-Well, it is contextually relevant to the website it appears on and the content it appears next to.
+It is contextually relevant to the website on which it appears and the content it appears near.

 Custom Native Ads

-Because of the rapid pace of advancement when it comes to digital advertising, the IAB’s final kind of native advertising is simply custom native ads.
-This can include a variety of possibilities For example, creating a Snapchat filter is a custom native ad.
-It is both paid media and it fits within the app’s user interface alongside the other regular filters.
+Because of the rapid pace of advancement in digital advertising, the IAB’s final kind of native advertising is simply custom native ads.
+For example, creating a Snapchat filter is a custom native ad.
+It is paid media, and it fits within the app’s user interface alongside the other regular filters.

 Why Native Advertising is Important

 With so much time spent looking at the internet, consumers have learned how to ignore many ads.
-Or, even block them from their phones and computers altogether.
+They may even block them from their phones and computers altogether.

-Native advertising is meant to integrate with the content we all look at on a daily basis.
+Native advertising integrates with the content we all look at daily.
 It’s much harder to ignore than a typical ad.
-In fact, consumers look at native ads 53% more than display ads.
+Consumers look at native ads 53% more than display ads.
 Native ads might even increase your conversions.

 Native Advertising and Programmatic Buying

-Programmatic advertising is also on the rise.
-This can most likely be explained by the speed, accuracy, and intelligence of programmatic ad-buying software.
-Simply type in your campaign goals and key performance indicators, and the programmatic algorithm will evolve based on audience behavior.
+Programmatic advertising is also rising because of programmatic ad-buying software’s speed, accuracy, and intelligence.
+Type in your campaign goals and key performance indicators, and the programmatic algorithm will evolve based on audience behavior.
 The marketplace can change in a second.
 Programmatic ad buying ensures that your campaigns are ready to adapt.

-When you combine programmatic buying and native advertising, your ads have a greater chance of reaching certain audiences.
-The programmatic algorithm will help optimize your native ad campaign, by doing more of what works and stopping what doesn’t.
+When you combine programmatic buying and native advertising (aka programmatic native advertising), your ads have a greater chance of reaching specific audiences.
+The programmatic algorithm will help optimize your native ad campaign by doing what works and stopping what doesn’t.